nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 3.3 delete the specific order: `delete [number]`
-delete the order based on the number from user
+delete the order based on the number from user user needs to input the number of order

 Format: `delete [number]`